dorkodu/superpage/README.md

 > The HEAD method is identical to GET except that the server MUST NOT return a message-body in the response.
 The meta data contained in the HTTP headers in response to a HEAD request should be identical to the information sent in response to a GET request.
 This method can be used for obtaining meta data about the entity implied by the request without transferring the entity-body itself.
 This method is often used for testing hypertext links for validity, accessibility, and recent modification.

-To achieve this, **Superpage** will internally re-route `HEAD` requests to their equivalent `GET` request and automatically suppress all output.
+To achieve this, **SuperPage** will internally re-route `HEAD` requests to their equivalent `GET` request and automatically suppress all output.

 ## Tests

-Superpage ships with unit tests using [Seekr](https://github.com/dorkodu/seekr/).
+SuperPage ships with unit tests using [Seekr](https://github.com/dorkodu/seekr/).

-- To test the Superpage library, run  `SuperpageTest.php` from PHP CLI.
+- To test the SuperPage library, run  `SuperPageTest.php` from PHP CLI.

-  Like `php test/SuperpageTest.php`, if you are in the root project folder.
+  Like `php test/SuperPageTest.php`, if you are in the root project folder.

 ## Acknowledgements

-**Superpage** is heavily inspired by `bramus/router`.
+**SuperPage** is heavily inspired by `bramus/router`.

 Even it works well, we wanted a simpler approach.

 ## License

-**Superpage** is released under the MIT public license.
+**SuperPage** is released under the MIT public license.
 See the `LICENSE` for details.